Maple Pecan Cheese Cake Bars

 This picture of the maple pecan bars went absolutely nuts on instagram.
 I’ve had more people ask me for this recipe than anything I’ve ever posted.

 This made me a bit nervous because it’s not the typical super sweet pecan bar that resembles pecan bar, even though after making it three times in one week, I can tell you it’s very addicting.

-My inspiration comes from my favorite Christmas cookies, the Pecan Tassie which was the very post I ever did nine years ago.
+My inspiration comes from my favorite Christmas cookies, the Pecan Tassie, and I have a low -carb version.
 This isn’t that cookie because I don’t have a good substitute for brown sugar, but it led to this very easy cookie bar that works for any low carb or keto diet and is diabetic friendly.

 I had a friend taste test, the first batch this who is strictly following keto and she said the texture was perfect, and suggested adding in maple.